Passion Sunday

 Passion Sunday is the fifth Sunday in Lent in several Christian traditions, marking the beginning of Passiontide.
-In 1969, Passiontide was removed from the liturgical calendar of the Western Catholic Church for the Mass of Paul VI, but it is still observed in the Traditional Latin Mass and in the Anglican Use.
-It is also observed by some Anglicans and Lutherans.
+In the Catholic Church, Passiontide was removed from the liturgical calendar of the Western Catholic Church for the Mass of Paul VI in 1969, but it is still observed in the Traditional Latin Mass and in the Anglican Use.
+Passion Sunday is observed by certain Evangelical-Lutheran Churches and among some Anglicans.

 In Scotland, the day is known as Care Sunday.